bryopsida/node-sea-action/README.md

-# Node.JS SEA (Single Executable Application) Action
+# Node.js SEA (Single Executable Application) Action

 [![GitHub Super-Linter](https://github.com/bryopsida/node-sea-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)
 ![CI](https://github.com/bryopsida/node-sea-action/actions/workflows/ci.yml/badge.svg)

 ## What does this do?

-This action takes a bundled JS file and creates a Node.JS SEA.
+This action takes a bundled JS file and creates a Node.js SEA.

 ## What does this not do?

 - Bundle your JS, you need to bundle your application into a single js file with something like esbuild
-- Support importing/requiring npm modules, everything needs to be baked into the bundle, you can include additional assets available through the SEA api but thats it.
+- Support importing/requiring npm modules, everything needs to be baked into the bundle, you can include additional assets available through the SEA API but thats it.
-- Sign Code, it takes the steps to strip the original Node.JS signature to give a blank canvas for signing but leaves code signing, if needed, to you.
+- Sign Code, it takes the steps to strip the original Node.js signature to give a blank canvas for signing but leaves code signing, if needed, to you.
-- Cross Compilation, the SEA generated will match the arch of the github runner, if you need arm64, you'll need to run the action on a arm64 runner.
+- Cross Compilation, the SEA generated will match the arch of the GitHub runner, if you need arm64, you'll need to run the action on a arm64 runner.

 ## Usage